janephp/janephp/documentation/components/OpenAPI.rst

 You have to add the generation library as a ``dev`` dependency.
 This library contains a lot of dependencies, to be able to generate code, which are not needed on runtime.
 However, the generated code depends on other libraries and a few classes that are available through the runtime package.
-It is highly recommended to add the runtime dependency as a requirement.
+It is mandatory to add the runtime dependency as a requirement.
 Choose your library depending on OpenAPI version you need (you can even install both if you want):

 .. code-block:: bash